atomisthq/docs/docs/tutorials/prevent-new-vulnerabilities.md

   <img alt="Image Digest" src="../img/ratchet/EnableWorkflows.png" width="90%" style="text-align:center;"/>
 </figure>

-Create three [secrets to be configured](https://docs.github.com/en/actions/reference/encrypted-secrets){: target="_source"}
-in your new GitHub repo:
+Create three secrets in your new GitHub repo.
+You can find the "Secrets" in the left-hand menu of the Repo "Settings" tab (see screenshot below).
+The secrets you'll need to create are listed here:

 - `DOCKER_USERNAME` must be set to your Docker ID
 - `DOCKER_PASSWORD` is an [Access Token for your Docker Hub account](https://hub.docker.com/settings/security)